 Double Check Spelling & Grammar

 Everyone makes mistakes from time to time, but as a whole, your customers expect a professional level of communication.
 If your newsletter is riddled with grammar and spelling mistakes, it won’t matter how great the content is, your customers will view it as lazy and unprofessional.
-Don’t let something as silly as forgetting to edit, ruin your newsletter.
+Don’t let something as silly as forgetting to edit, ruin your newsletter content.
 Double check and then check again!
 It never hurts to have an extra set of eyes edit your work.

 Don’t Be Too Pushy

-We’ve all gotten pushy sales emails before, and we all know how annoying they can be.
+We’ve all gotten pushy promotional emails before, and we all know how annoying they can be.
 While newsletters are a great way to boost sales, no one wants to have sales content repeatedly pushed on them.
 To achieve the best results, promote your sales content only when you have a particularly great offer.
 If you continuously send out “great” offers every day, your offers will begin to mean nothing.
 By utilizing your sales content on occasion, you significantly increase the value of your deals and the likelihood of customers taking advantage of those deals.
 To avoid pushing sales in all of your newsletters, try educating or entertaining your readers instead.
 This comes across as more genuine and is more likely to spark reader’s interest.

 Give Them the Ability to Customize the Content Sent to Them

 Customizable newsletters are becoming more common for a good reason.
 By giving subscribers the ability to choose what types of deals or information they would like to receive, you reduce the risk of audience fatigue.
-This gives you a better chance of them opening the newsletter because the customer knows it will be something they want to read.
+This gives you a better chance of your recipients opening the newsletter because the customer knows it will be something they want to read.

 If you look at most successful companies, you will see that almost all of them have business newsletters.
 And it’s no wonder!
 With such a useful tool at our fingertips, all businesses should be taking advantage of the powerful benefits newsletters offer.
 While writing a newsletter may have a bit of a learning curve at first, following these tips will help you get the hang of it in no time.
 So, what are you waiting for?
 Start brainstorming and get ready to take your business to the next level!